deltachat/deltachat-node/README.md

 Get QR code text that will offer a secure-join verification.
 Corresponds to [`dc_get_securejoin_qr()`](https://c.delta.chat/classdc__context__t.html#aeec58fc8a478229925ec8b7d48cf18bf).

+#### `DeltaChat.getSystemInfo()`

+Static method.
+Returns a stripped version of `dc.getInfo()` which only contains stats of the software and the system and no user related data.
+Useful when you want to grab version numbers.
+It should be fast, since no opening of database or configuring is required.

 #### `dc.importExport(what, param1, param2)`

 Import/export things.
 Corresponds to [`dc_imex()`](https://c.delta.chat/classdc__context__t.html#ab04a07bb49363824f6fe3b03e6aaaca7).